Purpose and Scope

 Roles and Responsibilities

-University Council has responsibility for: Ensuring that the University “has a robust and comprehensive system of risk management, control and corporate governance.
-This should include the prevention and detection of corruption, fraud, bribery and irregularities.”
+University Council has responsibility for: Ensuring that the University has a robust and comprehensive system of risk management, control and corporate governance.
+This should include the prevention and detection of corruption, fraud, bribery and irregularities.
+They are responsible for setting, maintaining and communicating the University’s robust stance against fraud.
+They are also responsible for the University’s compliance with the Office for Students’ conditions of registration.

-Audit and Risk Assurance Committee has Responsibility for: Overseeing and approving the institution’s policy on fraud, including being notified of any action taken under that policy (within the Fraud Annual Report).
-Reviewing the assurance arrangements with respect to counter-fraud.
+Audit and Risk Assurance Committee has Responsibility for: Overseeing and approving the institution’s policy on fraud, including being notified of any action taken under that policy (within the Annual Report on Financial Crime Prevention).
+Reviewing the assurance arrangements with respect to counter-fraud including through review of the Internal Audit Strategy & Plan.

-The Standing Group for Financial Probity has responsibility for: Preparing an annual report to the University Executive Board on the implementation and monitoring of the Counter-Fraud Policies & Procedures and its periodic review of the associated risk assessment.
-The Standing Group is chaired by the Chief Compliance Officer and includes the Deputy Director of Finance, Head of Procurement, Legal Adviser and Head of Internal Audit.
+The Standing Group for Financial Probity has responsibility for: Preparing an annual report to the University Executive Board on the implementation and monitoring of the Counter-Fraud Policies & Procedures and its proportionate risk-based procedures and its regular review of the associated risk assessment.

-The University Executive Board has responsibility for: Developing, implementing and maintaining adequate systems of financial management and internal control to prevent and detect fraud.
+The Vice Chancellor & University Executive Board has responsibility for: Developing, implementing and maintaining adequate systems of financial management and internal control to prevent and detect fraud.

-Students, Staff and other related third parties are responsible for: Maintaining and monitoring compliance with internal controls and agreed policies and procedures, Immediately reporting details of any suspected fraud, whether by an employee or an external organisation, and Assisting in the investigation of suspected fraud.
+Students, Staff and other related third parties are responsible for: being alert to fraud-related risks and reporting them as appropriate; maintaining and monitoring compliance with internal controls and agreed policies and procedures; immediately reporting details of any suspected fraud, whether by an employee or an external organisation, and assisting in the investigation of suspected fraud as well as attending relevant training and demonstrating a no tolerance approach to fraud.

 Culture

-The University is determined that the culture and tone of the organisation is one of honesty and an intolerance of fraud and corruption.
+The University is determined that the culture and tone of the organisation is one of honesty and an intolerance of fraud and corruption and that individuals act openly, honestly and responsibly.

 The University's expectation on propriety and accountability is that students and members of staff at all levels act with integrity and lead by example in ensuring adherence to rules and that all procedures and practices are above reproach.
-The University also expects that individuals and organisations that it comes into a contact with will act towards the University with integrity and without thought or actions involving fraud or corruption.
+The University also demands high standards from the individuals and organisations that it comes into contact with and that they act with integrity.

-The staff and students of the University are an important element in its stance on fraud and corruption and they are positively encouraged to raise any concerns that they may have on these issues where they are associated with University business or activity; this includes concerns related to the provisions of the Public Interest Disclosure Act 1998.
+The staff and students of the University are a critical element in its stance on fraud and corruption and they are positively encouraged to raise any concerns that they may have on these; including, where appropriate under the University’s Public Interest Disclosure (Whistleblowing) Policy.
 Such concerns can be raised in the knowledge that they will be treated in confidence and properly investigated.
-Public Interest Disclosure Policy

 Where any fraud is committed against the University, consideration will always be given to prosecuting the person/organisation responsible through all criminal and/or civil means available.
 The University will follow disciplinary procedures against any member of staff or student who has committed fraud.